ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 to contribute anything, please use the following this workflow

 - Fork this repository
-- Create a new branch from the latest `main`
+- Create a new branch from the latest `main-v1`
 - Make your changes on the new branch
 - Commit to the new branch and push the commits
 - Make a Pull Request

+> :information_source: This document covers contributing to v1 of the Action.
+If
+> you want to make a contribution to the latest version of the Action check out
+> the [Contributing Guidelines on `main`].

 ## New Features